 Queen Victoria visited the man and his house but she probably had lots of retainers with her.
 I was on my own!
 The works on show here are interesting but his best known paintings and sculptures are elsewhere in the big national galleries.
 Interestingly, there is a colour study for the painting ‘Cimabue’s Celebrated Madonna is Carried in Procession through the Streets of Florence’, a painting in the National Gallery that I have to visit every time I am passing that way!

 An interesting fact I picked up on this visit was that he did not have his peerage for very long.
 He was made Baron Leighton in the 1896 New Year Honours List, making him the first artist to be honoured in this way, only to die the next day!

 In Porto, Portugal, so I had to see the sculpture by Jose Joao Brito called ‘Tragedy at Sea’.
 It is on the edge of the north beach at Matasinhos, a suburb of the city.
 The memorial is here because on 1st December 1947 four trawlers from the fishing community of the area were lost at sea with the loss of 152 fishermen.
 The figures in the sculpture represent the many family members who were affected by the loss of a loved one.

-The sculpture of David Wynne is in my hinterland.
+The work was unveiled in 2005.
+It is in my hinterland.
 What’s in yours?